Why run a simulation?¶

 For an example of results of a simulation study, see the Simulation Results page.

 The options for simulating are shown on the CLI page.
 We will highlight some of the more often used options here.
 When no additional arguments are specified in the

 To make your simulations reproducible you can use the

-seed controls the starting set of papers to train the model on, while the ‘seed’ controls the seed of the random number generation that is used after initialization.
+--init_seed options. ‘init_seed’ controls the starting set of papers to train the model on, while the ‘seed’ controls the seed of the random number generation that is used after initialization.

 -m flag, which is set to be Naive Bayes by default.
-Names for implemented models are listed on the
+Names for implemented classifiers are listed on the models page.

 Implemented query strategies are listed on the query strategy page and

--e flag, with more details on the page for
+-e flag.
+Default is TF-IDF, more details are on the page for

-The last model that can be changed is the balance strategy, and is
+The last element that can be changed is the balance strategy, and is

 changed with the